Skip to content

 Imports from sources you trust (a colleague, a vendor you work with, your own export) are routine.
 Imports from sources you don’t know should be reviewed carefully, the same way you’d review any file you got from a stranger.

 Sharing across your own instances.
-You have a personal Jootle and a business Jootle, and you want a toolkit on both.
+You have a personal Jootle and a business Jootle and want a toolkit on both.
 Export from one, import to the other.

 Sharing with a colleague.
 You built something useful for your work; a colleague at another company wants it.
 Export, send, they import.